 This kind of fun activities at work calls for a superior level of problem-solving and team-building efforts.

 14. Scavenger Hunt

+With increased productivity and a livelier office, these icebreakers are a win-win.
 Conducting fun activities at work might seem like an unnecessary luxury but it is a very important part of developing a great work environment.
 It’s difficult for employees to be productive when they face burnout day in and day out.

 A recent survey found out that 23% of employees face burnout in office.